piazza-energy/curated-resource-list/hardware.md

 - [Innovelec](https://www.innovelec.co.uk/products/) custom design and implementation of IoT solutions mainly in UK
 - [Tridium](https://www.tridium.com/) owned by Honeywell International deleoping IoT for business applications, creators of the Niagara framework that also has a [marketplace](https://www.niagaramarketplace.com/marketplace_home)
 -  [Syscom](https://syscombms.com/about/) is a Centrica company that creates tailored and custom-made solutions in the engineering, software, commissioning and maintenance of Building Energy Management Systems.
 Manufacturer of a [wireless meter](https://syscombms.com/wireless-metering/)
+- [Control 4](https://www.control4.com/) is one of the leading home automation systems with plenty of upscale different devices.
+Quite new to energy efficiency though, worth [a check](https://www.control4.com/blog/456/energyefficient-home-controls-lighting-and-solar-with-a-hightech-twist)
+- [75f](https://www.75f.io/about) is a IoT smart HVAC solution makes commercial buildings more comfortable and energy efficient.
+Funded by [breakthrough energy ventures](https://www.gatesnotes.com/Energy/Buildings-are-good-for-people-and-bad-for-the-climate)

 ## Smart Thermostats

 - [Switchee](http://switchee.co/)
 - [Tado](https://www.tado.com/) Germany rising, mentioned in the Reuters article (see below)
-- [Ecobee](https://www.ecobee.com/) canada based, with v. interesting “donate your data” program
+- [Ecobee](https://www.ecobee.com/) canada based, with v. interesting “donate your data” program, backed by [energy impact partners](https://www.energyimpactpartners.com/)

 ## Energy monitors / controllers